orbeon/orbeon-forms-doc/form-runner/feature/home-page.md

 When the user has access to admin operations, new information is shown:

-- whether the form is available or unavailable ("unpublished")
+- whether the form is available or unavailable
 - whether the form is a library form

 Unavailable forms remain on the server, but any user access to an unavailable form behaves as if the form definition had never been published.
 Data associated with the form definition is not touched, but cannot be read or updated via the form definition when it is unavailable.